Trick-or-Treating Hours & Tips 2025

 • Tell your parents or another adult if you see anything suspicious.

-• Plan your child’s trick-or-treat route in advance and make sure they know it.
+• Plan your child’s trick-or-treat route and make sure they know it.

 • Help your child choose a costume that is safe and comfortable.
 Avoid costumes with long, flowing fabric or masks that can obstruct vision.